cg0618/Customer_Churn/README.md

 ## Brief Introduction
 Customer churn occurs when clients or subscribers cease their engagement or business relationship with a company or service provider.

-The dataset contains churn data from a fictional telecommunications company.
+<div align="justify"> The dataset contains churn data from a fictional telecommunications company.
 In the telecom industry, customers have the flexibility to select from a diverse range of service providers, often opting to switch between them.
-This dataset provides insights into customer behaviors and factors influencing churn within this highly competitive market.
+This dataset provides insights into customer behaviors and factors influencing churn within this highly competitive market. </div>

 ## Objectives